-Celery isn't often used a main ingredient in a salad, but the crunchy texture and refreshing, pleasantly bitter flavor is actually quite good when topped with a flavorful dressing.
+Celery isn't often used as a main ingredient in a salad, but the crunchy texture and refreshing, pleasantly bitter flavor are actually quite good when topped with a flavorful dressing.
 In this salad, red onions and a garnish of cheese add an additional boost of flavor.

 This celery salad can be served as is, but it's also really good tossed with mixed greens and other salad ingredients.
 I also like it as a topping for salmon.
 Right after this salad is made, the texture is really crisp and the flavor is light.
 After a day or two, the celery becomes softer but the flavor intensifies.